Select Page

 Material Design

-This is the idea that Google came up with.
-Their goal is to “create a visual language for our users that synthesizes the classic principles of good design with the innovation and possibility of technology and science.” they encourage other sites to follow this and are trying to set the standard for what design means to create an extremely intuitive website.
+Google came up with this idea.
+They aim to “create a visual language for our users that synthesizes the classic principles of good design with the innovation and possibility of technology and science.”
+They encourage other sites to follow this and are trying to set the standard for what design means to create an extremely intuitive website.
 This is a bible for creating a beautiful website, and more and more web designers will follow the guidelines.

-Material design touches everything from usability, patterns, and style to movement, scrolling techniques, and platform adaptation.
-These things might become trends in themselves, but one thing is sure, websites will be taking inspiration from Google’s material design.
+Material design encompasses everything from usability, patterns, and style to movement, scrolling techniques, and platform adaptation.
+These elements might become trends, but one thing is certain: Google’s material design will inspire websites.

 Rich Animations

 More websites incorporate lively, rich animations.
-From tiny, detailed touches to huge animations that take up the whole page, the animation is used more than ever in web design.
+From tiny, detailed touches to huge animations that take up the whole page, animation is used more than ever in web design.
 Animated transitions between pages, animated notifications, micro-interactions, or just animations for fun help guide users and liven up a web page.
-As more tools become available, the age of Flash animations is coming to an end, and animations no longer slow down servers or interfere with loading time the way they used to.
+As more tools become available, the age of Flash animations is ending, and animations no longer slow down servers or interfere with loading time the way they used to.

-Overall, the world of design is becoming more and more minimalist.
+Overall, the world of design is becoming increasingly minimalistic.
 We’ve seen this gradually happening in logos and other designs for the last decade, and the web is no exception.
-With minimalism, information is presented straightforwardly, or in other words, “less is more”.
+With minimalism, information is presented straightforwardly—in other words, “less is more.”
 Simpler designs focus more on content, with a single focal point per screen.
 With solid typography and color schemes, minimalism gives pages a bold, sophisticated feel.

 Skeuomorphism Style